-The Cycle Planner provides information on the best cycling routes in Dublin, Cork, Galway, Limerick & Waterford, based on individual cycling capabilities.
+The TFI Cycle Planner App from Transport for Ireland provides information on the best cycling routes for trips in the Dublin, Cork, Galway, Limerick and Waterford city areas, depending on the individuals’ cycling capabilities.

-The App version comes with a “Save for offline use” feature so that you can navigate your cycling trip using the app without running up data or roaming charges.
+The app version comes with a ‘Save for offline use’ feature, so you can navigate your cycling trip using the app without running up data or roaming charges.

 About Walking & Cycling

-The Cycle Planner is fully integrated into the Authority’s National Journey Planner.
-Dublin Bike stations are currently present in the planner with the ability to plan all or part of a journey using a Dublin Bike..
+Just Eat dublinbike stations are currently present in the planner with the ability to plan all or part of a journey using a dublinbike.
+Coca-Cola Zero Bike stations are located in Cork, Limerick and Galway and are also included in the TFI Cycle Planner.

 The National Transport Authority continues to support physical improvements to the walking and cycling environment through its Sustainable Transport Measures Grants Programme.

 The National Transport Authority (NTA) runs a ‘Cycle Challenge’ every year and a ‘Pedometer Challenge.’
 Check out www.smartertravelworkplaces.ie for more information.